Skip to main content

 Missing context layer

-Without that meaning, the agent writes confident, plausible, wrong SQL.
+Without that meaning, the agent writes confident, plausible, wrong SQL, and a dashboard built on wrong SQL is worse than no dashboard, because it looks authoritative.
 The demo looks fine.
 The pilot looks fine.
 Production is where it breaks.

 Business context cannot be locked inside someone else's product.
 Your business definitions outlive your tools, and they deserve a format your team can inspect, version, fork, and share.